WHOI Check-in Forms for Incoming Students

 Form I-9, Employment Eligibility Verification

-For students paid by WHOI during Fall 2020, the completed Form I-9 with acceptable and original documentation must be submitted in person at the WHOI Human Resources Department no later than September 11.
+For students paid by WHOI during Fall 2021, the completed Form I-9 with acceptable and original documentation must be completed and presented to the WHOI Human Resources Department no later than September 10.

-For students paid by MIT, the completed Form I-9 with acceptable and original documentation must be submitted in person at the WHOI Human Resources Department before the end of fall semester.
+For students paid by MIT, the completed Form I-9 with acceptable and original documentation must be completed and presented to the WHOI Human Resources Department before the end of fall semester.

 Forms for U.S. Citizens and Foreign Nationals